cameron5906/buddy-cli/README.md

 ## 📚 Commands

 - `buddy info` - Display usage instructions and current configuration for Buddy CLI
-- `buddy <request>` - Let Buddy handle a task without any supervision _(**WARNING:** be careful!)_
+- `buddy <task>` - Let Buddy handle a task without any supervision _(**WARNING:** be careful!)_
-- `buddy carefully <request>` - Let Buddy handle a task, but with user confirmation for every non-read action
+- `buddy carefully <task>` - Let Buddy handle a task, but with user confirmation for every non-read action
-- `buddy explain <command>` - Get detailed and informative documentation on any command(s) before you run them through your shell
+- `buddy explain <task>` - Get detailed and informative documentation on any command(s) before you run them through your shell
-- `buddy help <request>` - Let Buddy develop a plan for a task and walk you through it step-by-step, providing educational context along the way.
+- `buddy help <task>` - Let Buddy develop a plan for a task and walk you through it step-by-step, providing educational context along the way.
 If issues are encountered, Buddy will help you through it and make sure you know what's going on.
 It will even help you test & validate changes afterwards.
-- `buddy use <model/ability> <name> [options]` - Enable Buddy to use a specific model or extra ability when working on tasks
+- `buddy use <provider/ability> <name> [options]` - Enable Buddy to use a specific model or extra ability when working on tasks
-- `buddy remove <model/ability>` - Removes Buddy's ability to use an ability, also removing its configuration
+- `buddy remove <provider/ability>` - Removes Buddy's ability to use an ability, also removing its configuration

 ## 🛠 Development